back

 The home she bought will hold the life she was ready to reclaim: the hosting, the gathering, the space for her people.
 It will be the place where her kids see what rebuilding looks like.
 What resilience looks like.
 What forging your own path looks like.

-And for the women watching her story, she’s living proof.
-Not because she made it look easy.
-But because she made it look possible.
+And for the women watching her story, she’s living proof, not because she made it look easy but because she made it look possible.

 What I Learned